primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 # Assignments, Transfers, and Referrals

 There are three actions which allow you give another user access to your case: *Assign*, *Transfer*, and *Refer*.
+To do any of these, open the Action Button in the View Case page and select the appropriate action.

 ![](/img/assign-transfer-referral.png)

 ## Assignments

 Managers have ability to assign a case to a different user.
-If you select the Assign option from the Actions dropdown menu, a modal will appear that allows you to select from existing users.
+If you select the Assign option, a modal will appear that allows you to select from existing users.
 Assigning the case will change the record owner to the selected user.
 The new owner will have full access to the record, and the previous case worker will lose their access.

 ![](/img/v2/assign-modal.png)

 ## Transfers

-Much like assignments, transfers send a record to a different user.
+Managers can also transfer a record to a different user.
 Unlike assignments, however, transfers give the recipient the opportunity to accept or reject the record.
-If they reject it, the record will stay with its original owner.
-If they accept it, the recipient will now have full ownership of the record, and the original owner will no longer have access.
+If the recipient rejects it, the record will stay with its original owner.
+If recipient accepts it, they will now have full ownership of the record, and the original owner will no longer have access.

 ![](/img/v2/transfer-log.png)

-The following modal form will appear and allow you to select options for your transfer.
-Consent of the individual \(or a consent override\) is required for transfers.
+When you select the Transfer action from the Action Button, a modal will appear so you can add the correct information for the transfer.
+Consent of the individual \(or a consent override\) is required.
 You may also be asked if you are transferring to a remote system (ie. someone who does not use Primero).
 As this feature is not currently enabled for most configurations, you can ignore this field without affecting the Transfer action.

 To select the user that you are transferring to, first select the agency and location associated with the user.